ironhawk/swf-slf4php/README.md

 With the above simple config we have:
    * Created two Appenders: a log file and a console.
 Using [Monolog](https://github.com/Seldaek/monolog) `StreamHandler`
-   * Created a DEBUG level Logger for "your.namespace.A" which is using the log file Appender
+   * Created a DEBUG level Logger for "your.namespace.A" which is using both the log file Appender and the console Appender
-   * Created an ERROR level Logger for "your.namespace.B" which is also using the log file Appender
+   * Created an INFO level Logger for "your.namespace.B" which is using the log file Appender only
-   * And created an INFO level Logger using both the log file Appender and the console Appender.
-You can notice that this one has no namespace definition
+   * And created a WARNING level Logger using the log file Appender too.
+AND...
+You can notice that this one has no namespace definition...
+Which means that this is the *default* logger setup

 # Basic usage

-Assuming you have the above config saved in file named *log.config.json* you can configure the `LoggerFactory` like this:
+Assuming you have the above config saved in file named **log.config.json** you can configure the `LoggerFactory` like this:

 ```php
 <?php